 They have to be able to "demonstrate an acceptable driving record," the province says, meaning they have fewer than four penalty-point-accumulating incidents in the last two years, and no serious driving offences in the last three.

 Vehicles must pass a pre-trip safety inspection test, and drivers must pass a fitness medical examination.

 The exam makes sure the driver doesn't have any medical conditions that could impact their driving.

 According to ICBC, the knowledge test costs $15.

 The road test costs another $40, and the medical exam processing fee costs $28 for classes 1 to 4.

 What insurance do I need?

-Starting Sept.
-16, B.C.'s auto insurer will provide a blanket insurance certificate option to ride-hailing companies, not to individual drivers.
+B.C.'s auto insurer provides blanket insurance certificate option to ride-hailing companies, not to individual drivers.